-To finish off our list, we have the CORSAIR Vengeance RGB RT DDR4, and if you don’t want the latest and greatest DDR5 RAM, then then the Vengeance RGB RT DDR4 is the best RAM for Core i9-13900K.
+To finish off our list, we have the CORSAIR Vengeance RGB RT DDR4, and if you don’t want the latest and greatest DDR5 RAM, then the Vengeance RGB RT DDR4 is the best RAM for Core i9-13900K.
 Being a generator older, the memory will not hit your wallet as hard as DDR5 memory.
-Additionally, the performance figures are not bad either so you should still get a respectable performance out of it.
+Additionally, the performance figures are not bad either, so you should still get a respectable performance out of it.

 For instance, the 32 GB RAM can achieve a transfer rate of 3600 MT/s once you enable XMP 2.0 from the BIOS.
 While 3600 MT/s looks quite low after going through the other much higher DDR5 RAM, it is actually just enough to get you through the day.
 Nevertheless, it should be kept in mind that for a chip as powerful as the i9-13900K, DDR5 memory is the best RAM for it, so, if you’re after the performance numbers then you should only go with that.
 But, if you are fine with what DDR4 has to offer, then the Vengeance RGB RT is your best bet.

-As we mentioned earlier, a good timing latency can make or break a RAM’s performance, and CORSAIR Vengeance RGB RT DDR4 absolutely nails it in this department with its 16-20-20-38 latency where the CAS latency is just 16.
-That’s why we have picked this particular RAM as the best for Core i9-13900K because despite being DDR4 because it can still perform respectably well.
+As we mentioned earlier, a good timing latency can make or break a RAM’s performance, and CORSAIR Vengeance RGB RT DDR4 absolutely nails it in this department with its 16-20-20-38 latency, where the CAS latency is just 16.
+That’s why we have picked this particular RAM as the best for Core i9-13900K because despite being DDR4 it can still perform respectably well.

 One of the improvements that DDR5 brings over DDR4 is that it needs lower input voltage.
 So, it comes as no surprise that the Vengeance RGB RT needs 1.35V once the XMP 2.0 profile is enabled.
 While the 1.35V might be higher for DDR5 standards, it’s actually good in terms of DDR4 memory.

 The heat spreader is made from anodized aluminum and has a dual-tone finish for gaming aesthetics.
-Talking about gaming aesthetics, the RAM sticks look as gamer-ish as possible, with huge a VENGEANCE logo at the center and a panoramic RGB light bar that covers the entire top of the stick.
+Talking about gaming aesthetics, the RAM sticks look as gamer-ish as possible, with a huge VENGEANCE logo at the center and a panoramic RGB light bar that covers the entire top of the stick.
 Just like other CORSAIR RGB components, you can use the iCUE software to customize the lighting effects.

 What We Liked